up42/up42-py/docs/reference/catalog-reference.md

 ### construct_search_parameters()

-The `construct_search_parameters()` function allows you to fill out search parameters when searching for catalog data.
+The `construct_search_parameters()` function allows you to fill out search parameters when searching for catalog imagery.

 ```python
 construct_search_parameters(